Scholarships – Spring 2023

 - Your application must be completed by 11:59 pm EST on October 15.

 Scholarship applicants pay a nonrefundable $5 Slideroom fee; if awarded a scholarship, they will be charged an additional $25 processing fee.
 Once accepted, scholarship students will be asked to pay their invoiced balance.
 We will consider applications after the deadline only if there are unfilled spaces or cancellations.

 Partial Scholarships with Work Requirement (Work-Study)

 Fees for students receiving partial scholarships are listed here.

-NOTE: Many aspects of Penland workshops have been altered for 2021 because of the pandemic.
-Before you apply, please read our COVID-19 Safety Guidelines document so you will know what to expect and what will be expected of you.
-All scholarship jobs have been redesigned to meet these safety guidelines, including social distancing.
-Also, please note that our safety procedures are subject to modification as public health guidance changes.
+NOTE: Participation in Penland workshops currently requires proof of COVID-19 vaccination.
+Before you apply, please read our COVID-19 Safety Guidelines document.
+Please note that our safety procedures are subject to modification as public health guidance changes.

 Special Partial Scholarships

 There is one spring Concentration work-study scholarship for a glass student who will work 30 hours per week in the glass studio, and must be available to work the day before the workshop starts.
 Your application should include five images of your work.
 For more details, contact the glass studio coordinator at 828-765-5507.
 Recipient is responsible for a reduced tuition of $3,403, a $25 processing fee, the studio fee, and travel to and from Penland.